bhaskarmac/addresstolatlong/README.md

 ### TODO

-1. On click of map lat, long should be displayed
+1. ~~On click of map lat, long should be displayed~~
+2. Display info message after coping the coords to clipboard.
+3. On enter press search results should be displayed.